Jinger Duggar And Her Mother Michelle Talk Pants On ‘Counting On’

 Jinger Duggar‘s decision to wear pants was just one of the many interesting storylines explored on a rather eventful episode of Counting On that included a visit with American Idol stars, Jeremy Vuolo’s confession that he used to be a big Backstreet Boys fan, and Jana Duggar talking about her love life.

 The Duggar Family Blog has already posted a recap of tonight’s episode of Counting On, which is available for viewing on the TLC website.
-During the episode, titled “The Vuolos Take LA,” Jinger and Michelle had a heart-to-heart about the skinny jeans that have had Duggar fans abuzz for over two years.
+During the episode, titled “The Vuolos Take LA,” Jinger and Michelle had a heart-to-heart talk about the skinny jeans that have had Duggar fans abuzz for over two years.
 As most fans of the Duggars know, Jinger grew up in a household where girls were only allowed to wear skirts and dresses, so it was a really big deal when photos of the Duggar daughter wearing leggings, jeans, and slacks began appearing on her Instagram page.

 However, Michelle and Jinger didn’t make any major revelations about the latter’s decision to ditch her family’s dress code.
 The topic came up when Jinger and her husband, Jeremy Vuolo, decided to go on a hike to the Hollywood sign during a trip to their future home in Los Angeles.
 Jinger simply explained that she wore pants for the trek instead of a skirt or dress because they were going to be “going down some steep hills.”